 I hear things must be done this way, that way.
-Similarly I have heard many times as to how a relationship must work.
-At times, one shall get good advice but to generalize all situations to one is highly preposterous.
+Similarly, I have listened to many times as to how a relationship must work.
+At times, one shall get good advice but to generalize all situations to one is highly unbelievable.

-Like I said, we tend to generalize with what we call as reality and this reality is relative and can rise to many opinions which all might sound logical but it might not be the right key.
+As I said, we tend to generalize with what we call reality, and this reality is relative and can rise to many opinions, which all might sound logical, but it might not be the right key.

 Never really a sincere effort was made to reconcile his differences with his dad.

 It was more than just physical attraction.
-Complete opposites but still they didn’t require some sort of occult to make them get attracted and fall in love.
+Complete opposites, but still, they didn’t require some occult to make them get attracted and fall in love.

-But since yesterday, I started to wonder the other side of this quote.
+But since yesterday, I started to wonder about the other side of this quote.

-“Hey, what do I mean love means never having to say your sorry?”
+I questioned, “Hey, what do I mean love means never having to say you’re sorry?”

-“Love means being able to say your sorry when you have hurt the person you love so much… and being able to forgive…..”
+“Love means being able to say you’re sorry when you have hurt the person you love so much… and being able to forgive…..”

 We are emotionally fixed to certain limits.
 Hence the word sorry can soothe the disturbed souls.

-To me, the above two quotes summed up the pristinely words ‘love and relationship’.
-In a way, both are different sides of a same coin.
+To me, the above two quotes sum up the words, ‘ love and relationship.’
+In a way, both are different sides of the same coin.

-Also, love need not be the only thing which can bind two people.
+Also, love need not be the only thing that can bind two people.
 There are many factors associated with it.
-Just like a dish is made up of many ingredients which contribute to its good taste, similarly a good relationship is not based only on love.
+Like a dish, many ingredients contribute to its good taste; similarly, a good relationship is not based only on love.

-Regarding the sorry thingies, apology comes and even the concerned is forgiven.
-It was love which made one apologize and it was the same reciprocation of love the one was forgiven.
+Regarding the sorry thingies, the apology comes, and even the concerned is forgiven.
+It was love that made one apologize, and it was the same reciprocation of love the one dismissed.

 And who said the feelings for the special one you love is perpetual?